crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     R->>F2: Finally runs
 </div>

 This is not a bug.
-It's the tradeoff of cooperative scheduling.
-Fibers are designed for I/O-bound work.
-CPU-bound work should go on a thread, where the OS can preempt it.
+It's the current tradeoff of cooperative scheduling.
+Fibers are designed for I/O-bound work; CPU-bound work belongs on a thread, where the OS can preempt it.

 With [my fiber-mode patch for Solid Queue][sq-article], this is a configuration choice: